uppedtrout/Better-config/README.md

 My images have you locked into the gate of wall; turn back!
 My images have you given over to the God of Fire; turn back!
-A MOST EXCELLENT CHARM AGAINST THE HORDES OF DEMONS THAT ASSAIL IN THE NIGHTDownloaded from www.holybooks.com (May be chanted while walking around the circumference of the Circle, and sprinkling the vicinity with sweet water, using a pine cone or golden brush.
+A MOST EXCELLENT CHARM AGAINST THE HORDES OF DEMONS THAT ASSAIL IN THE NIGHT
+(May be chanted while walking around the circumference of the Circle, and sprinkling the vicinity with sweet water, using a pine cone or golden brush.
 An image of a Fish may be at hand, and the incantation pronounced clearly, every word, either whispered softly,